zobayer-al-mahmud/bangla-faq-rag-chatbot/README.md

 ## Notes

+- **Strict Context-Only**: Chatbot responds only from provided knowledge chunks, preventing hallucinations
 - First request may be slow due to model loading
 - The embedding model downloads on first run (~500MB)
 - Supports CORS for web browser requests
+- Voice features require HTTPS in production (or localhost for development)
+- Bengali voice input works best in Chrome/Edge with clear pronunciation